 The following amendments are proposed in preambular paragraph 19 of the draft Resolution (page 11 of the document):

-Agrees to continue, subject to availability of resources, the Intergovernmental Task Force on Phasing Out the Use of Lead Ammunition and Lead Fishing Weights to take forward the implementation and update of the Guidelines in its relevant sections, as appropriate, also promoting actions to raise awareness among hunters and anglers on the risk related to the use of lead in ammunition and fishing weights and on the availability of non-toxic alternatives and to engage in discussions with the Olympic Committee and the International Shooting Federation to seek on regulating the use of lead ammunition in international sports shooting; and

-Agrees to continue, subject to availability of resources, the Intergovernmental Task Force on Phasing Out the Use of Lead Ammunition and Lead Fishing Weights to take forward the implementation and update of the Guidelines in its relevant sections, as appropriate, also promoting actions to raise awareness among huntersand anglers on the risk related to the use of lead in ammunition and fishing weights and on the availability of non-toxic alternatives and to engage in discussions the effects with the Olympic Committee and the International Shooting Federation to seek on regulating the use of lead ammunition in international sports shooting; and
+Agrees to continue, subject to availability of resources, the Intergovernmental Task Force on Phasing Out the Use of Lead Ammunition and Lead Fishing Weights to take forward the implementation and update of the Guidelines in its relevant sections, as appropriate, also promoting actions to raise awareness among hunters, sport shooters, and anglers on the risk related to the use of lead in ammunition and fishing weights and on the availability of non-toxic alternatives and to engage in discussions regarding the socio-economic impacts the effects of a potential phase out with the International Olympic Committee and the International Shooting Sport Federation (ISSF) to seek solutionsconsensus on regulating the use of lead ammunition in international sports shooting; and

 The Terms of reference of the PPWG are proposed to be retained as Annex to the Resolution.
-The duration is proposed to be specified in line with standard text for ScC working groups(for the intersessional period until COP15)
+The duration is proposed to be specified in line with standard text for ScC working groups:

+Annex to Resolution 11.15 (Rev.COP14)

+TERMS OF REFERENCE OF THE PREVENTING POISONING WORKING GROUP (PPWG)

+(for the intersessional period until COP15)

+Background and purpose

+This Working Group was established by Resolution 10.26, to assist the Parties to the Convention on Migratory Species (CMS) and its associated instruments, relevant Multilateral Environmental Agreements (MEAs) and Conventions to review the causes and consequences of poisoning of migratory birds, and to recommend suitable responses to address the problems.

+Role and Scope

+The role of the Working Group is to facilitate concerted efforts, actions and procedures to prevent poisoning of migratory birds other than lead poisoning which is dealt with by the Intergovernmental Task Force on Phasing Out the Use of Lead Ammunition and Lead Fishing Weights.
+Its geographical scope is global.
+The Working Group will cover all migratory bird taxa as identified by CMS and its relevant associated instruments.

+The Working Group, resources permitting, must report taking into account the regional aspects.